3liz/lizmap-docker-compose/README.md

 ## Running the first time

-The previous commands create a docker-compose environnement and run the stack
+The previous commands create a docker-compose environment and run the stack

 The Lizmap service will start two toys projects that you will have to configure in the Lizmap interface.